-What to Put in Your Wedding Welcome Gift Bags
+What to Put in Hotel Gift Bags for Your Wedding Guests

 by Allison Scott

-When deciding what to include in your wedding gift bags
+When deciding what to include in your hotel gift bags for wedding guests

 , take into consideration the overall theme of your wedding.
 For example, if your wedding is themed around a season like Fall or Winter, then include seasonal related items in your gift bags like hot cocoa favors or leaf shaped soaps which will help coordinate your gift bags in with your wedding.
 Other ideas for what to include in your wedding gift bags can range from the hangover helper kit to local souvenirs and everything in between.
 To help you narrow down the perfect items for your guest gifts bags, we've included some of our favorite ideas.